rsafier/Turnbase/Turnbase.Server/GameEngineDesignAndPlan.md

 - **Current Phase**: Phase 4 - Engine Enhancements and Polish
 - **Next Steps**:
-  1. Begin Phase 4 by planning and implementing enhancements like player authentication.
+  1. Implement error handling and logging across the application.
-  2. Develop room management features to dynamically create and manage game rooms.
+  2. Optimize performance for SignalR message frequency and asynchronous operations.
-- **Updates**: Phase 3 is complete with unit tests, logic, and integration tests for `BattleshipGame`.
-CoinFlip integration tests are also passing.
-The focus now shifts to Phase 4 for engine enhancements.
+- **Updates**: Phase 4 has started with player authentication and room management completed.
+Integration tests have been updated to reflect authentication changes.

 ## Conclusion